cottand/web-portfolio/src/assets/markdown/blog/ReproducibleInCi.md

 To sum it up, we told GitHub CI to just compile everything on every single push, but thanks to reproducible builds and to Nix’s way of caching-via-inputs-hash, we achieved complex monorepo CI logic where we only built changed microservices.
 And almost by accident!
-Bit-by-bit reproducible builds hare tricky, but they have benefits beyond security.
+Bit-by-bit reproducible builds are tricky, but they have benefits beyond security.

 > If you would like to see a working example of the above, you can [browse my repo](https://github.com/Cottand/selfhosted/tree/1652149db8480a5dbe6ae1669233791694d4995e) at the time of writing.
 > The GitHub actions workflow is [here](https://github.com/Cottand/selfhosted/blob/1652149db8480a5dbe6ae1669233791694d4995e/.github/workflows/main.yml),